-- Looked After subject to an Interim Care Order or a Care Order under Section 38/31 of the Children Act 1989. - This includes children who are placed with a parent or a kinship carer as well as children placed in foster care, residential care and secure establishments. - Accommodated with the agreement of parents (S76 SSWB Act) this includes a series of short-term breaks. - In an Adoptive Placement prior to an Adoption Order being granted. detained. - Detailed in a Young Offender Institutions and subject to a Care Order or remanded to local authority accommodation or youth detention accommodation. - 18 years and under and have a Pathway Plan. - All Integrated Family Support Service (IFSS) plans are also reviewed by an IRO.
+- Looked After subject to an Interim Care Order or a Care Order under Section 38/31 of the Children Act 1989. - This includes children who are placed with a parent or a kinship carer as well as children placed in foster care, residential care and secure establishments. - Accommodated with the agreement of parents (S76 SSWB Act) - In an Adoptive Placement prior to an Adoption Order being granted. - Detained in a Young Offender Institutions and subject to a Care Order or remanded to local authority accommodation or youth detention accommodation. - 18 years and under and have a Pathway Plan. - All Integrated Family Support Service (IFSS) plans are also reviewed by an IRO.